 The most common cause of portal hypertension is cirrhosis, or scarring of the liver.
 Cirrhosis results from the healing of a liver injury caused by hepatitis, alcohol abuse, or other causes of liver damage.
 In cirrhosis, the scar tissue blocks the flow of blood through the liver and slows its processing functions.

-Portal hypertension may also be caused by thrombosis, or clotting in the portal vein.
+Portal hypertension may also be caused by thrombosis, or a blood clot that develops in the portal vein.

 What are the symptoms of portal hypertension?

 The onset of portal hypertension may not always be associated with specific symptoms that identify what is happening in the liver.
 But if you have liver disease that leads to cirrhosis, the chance of developing portal hypertension is high.